codurance/site/src/_posts/2019-08-21-seven-testing-sins.md

 context of the current test.

 ## Closing words
 I hope you enjoyed this article and will spend a refactoring step or two next time you finish writing a test.
+Until next time, I leave you with the following quote:

 >"Programs must be written for people to read, and only incidentally for machines to execute."
 ― Harold Abelson, Structure and Interpretation of Computer Programs